hemaharinisri01-blip/FUTURE_PE_02/README.md

 ### Outcome

 Successfully created a professional UGC Content Pack for a fitness application, including high-converting ad scripts, captions, hooks, and CTAs tailored for multiple social media platforms.
+## Screenshots

+Screenshots of prompts and generated outputs are available in the screenshots folder.